- To train and develop 250 new clinical investigators dedicated to increasing diversity in clinical trials (~50/year)

 Guidance for the award: It is expected that the award will cover a percentage of the Scholar’s salary to garner 40% of his/her time.
 Additionally, funds can be used toward a portion of a research assistant/coordinator salary.
 If funds are used for indirect costs, the amount cannot exceed $10,000 or 10% of the recommended salary offset.

-Scholar will be mentored by a Principal Investigator at an established clinical trial site, and will substantively participate in the PI’s active clinical trial (it is not expected that the scholar will have his/her own clinical trial).
+Scholar will be mentored by a Principal Investigator at an established clinical trial site, and will substantively participate in the PI’s ) active clinical trial (it is not expected that the scholar will have his/her own clinical trial). *Research projects must meet the NIH Clinical Trial Definition - A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes. *

 Scholar will be trained in investigator-initiated and industry-sponsored clinical trials, as well as community engagement processes and methods.